-Progress with capital investments
+Progress with Capital Investments

-At the same time, largely as a matter of co-incidence and associated with the aftermath of the pandemic, the Government funded a number of capital investments in the Heritage Service, including:
+At the same time, largely as a matter of coincidence and associated with the aftermath of the pandemic, the Government funded a number of capital investments in the Heritage Service, including:

 - A Fiscal Stimulus Fund investment in the new gallery space at La Hougue Bie, completing the 2015 masterplan for that site, was finished in April 2023.
-In 2024 this space housed an exhibition of the Le Catillon II hoard and in 2025 development will begin on long term use for display as part of the Neolithic story of the Island. - A Fiscal Stimulus Fund investment in the new museum building at Hamptonne, the potential of which was identified when the site was acquired in 1987, complete in October 2023.
-In 2024 this space housed an exhibition of wildlife photography and in 2025 work will continue on long term use for display of our agricultural collections as part of the story of farming in the Island. - A Fiscal Stimulus Fund investment in I/T system upgrades to secure against cyber-security risks, completed in 2024. - A Capital Programme investment in Elizabeth Castle to refurbish the Hospital Block and Officers' Quarters for attraction and accommodation, works identified as a priority in the 1970s, due to complete 2025.
+In 2024, this space housed an exhibition of the Le Câtillon II hoard and in 2025, development will begin on long-term use for display as part of the Neolithic story of the Island. - A Fiscal Stimulus Fund investment in the new museum building at Hamptonne, the potential of which was identified when the site was acquired in 1987, was completed in October 2023.
+In 2024, this space housed an exhibition of wildlife photography and in 2025, work will continue on long-term use for display of our agricultural collections as part of the story of farming in the Island.

+- A Fiscal Stimulus Fund investment in IT system upgrades to secure against cyber-security risks was completed in 2024. - A Capital Programme investment in Elizabeth Castle to refurbish the Hospital Block and Officers' Quarters for attraction and accommodation, works identified as a priority in the 1970s, is due to be completed in 2025.